 Step 10: Backtrack using the parent node to get the full path.

-BFS and DFS can be implemented with the help of Python code to make it easier to find the goal state.
+BFS and DFS in Artificial Intelligence can be implemented with the help of Python code to solve the water jug problem.

 1. Using BFS implementation in Python